TulaUnogi/cat-beans-cafe/README.md

 - The homepage provides the links to booking and about us page.
 - It can be accessed without signing in.

-### About us page:
+### About Us page:

-- Main page includes a short information about the café and set of 4 cards with pictures and description
+- Main page includes a short information about the café and set of 4 cards with pictures and description.
 - Each of the card includes the button, that triggers a fullscreen modal.
-- The modals contain informations about the menu, contact details with embedded google maps, link to booking page and- in the near future- will also include the interactive gallery with cat pictures (cat carousel)
+- The modals contain informations about the menu, contact details with embedded google maps, link to booking page and gallery with cat pictures (cat carousel).
+- About Us page can be accessed without signing in.

 ### Authentication and profile management: